A YEAR TO SHARE MORE

 Friday After School Café

 4th May saw our Friday After School Café again offer free Kiddies Main Course Meals.
 106 people attended.
-The After School café continued to open every Friday until the School’s Out Café re-opened.
+The After School café continued to open every Friday until the School’s Out Café re-opened for the summer holidays.

 School’s Out Café

-On 28th May we re-opened our School’s Out Café for the week, serving 103 main course meals to kiddies for £1.00 each, 49 Adult main courses and 75 desserts.
-Guest numbers were dramatically reduced due to poor weather.
+On 28th May we re-opened our School’s Out Café for the week, serving 103 main course meals to kiddies for £1.00 each, 49 Adult main courses and 75 desserts, customer numbers were dramatically reduced due to poor weather.
 During opening hours we also gave our members a chance to win vouchers for free meals, half price meals or 25% discount.

 Father’s Day BBQ